© Kent Brothers

 • Free gills - some genera are very closely related to Agaricus (Chlorophyllum, Macrolepiota, Leucoagaricus and Leucocoprinus) and considered inside the Agaricaceae s.s.

-• Free gills - Some genera are a little more distant, and considered a sister family of their own, the Verrucosporaceae (Cystolepiota, Echinoderma and Melanophyllum).
+• Free gills - Some genera are a little more distant, and considered a sister family of their own, the Verrucosporaceae (Cystolepiota, Pulverolepiota, Echinoderma and Melanophyllum).

 There are also two similar looking groups with attached gills (think Cystoderma), once thought to be closely related to the free gilled genera but now appearing to be further away, meaning there may have been one or two additional events where spore pigment was lost in those groups.
 They probably did not evolve from Agaricus directly enough to have had an ancestor with free gills, so that explains the attached gilled 'Lepiotaceae' like Cystoderma.